szweibel/workshops/how-to-use-dhrift.md

 - The DHRIFT informational website, which provides more information about the DHRIFT project, its team, and news/updates: [DHRIFT Website](https://dhrift.org)

-## Workshop Overview

-The general overview of the How to Use DHRIFT workshop is as follows:

-**1) Introduction to DHRIFT**: We will introduce the DHRIFT platform, its directory of available workshops, interactive features, and pedagogical philosophy.

-**2) Creating a DHRIFT Site**: You will learn to build your own DHRIFT website for a mock institute, including modifying and customizing existing DHRIFT content.

-**3) Creating New Workshops**: You will learn how to create new workshops to publish with the DHRIFT platform.

-**4) Cloning A DHRIFT Instance**: You will learn how to clone an existing DHRIFT instance and modify it to suit your needs.

-# Introduction to DHRIFT
+# Learning with DHRIFT

-Let's begin by exploring what DHRIFT is and how you can use it to learn and teach digital humanities concepts.
-We'll cover the platform's features, underlying technologies, and how to navigate and interact with DHRIFT workshops.
+Let's begin by exploring what DHRIFT is and how you can use it to learn digital humanities concepts.

 ## What is DHRIFT?